-On March 28, 2019, the Company appointed Mr. Derrick Weyrauch as Interim President and Chief Executive Officer and Director of the Company.
-On September 5, 2019, Mr. Derrick Weyrauch was appointed to the position in a permanent capacity.
-Mr. Weyrauch is an experienced mining executive and corporate director with a CPA, CA designation.
+On March 28, 2019, the Company announced that Mr. Derrick Weyrauch was appointed as Interim President and Chief Executive Officer and Director of the Company.
+Mr. Weyrauch is an experienced mining executive and corporate director with a CPA CA designation.
 His background includes finance, risk management, corporate restructuring and turnarounds, coupled with M&A strategy development, execution and post transaction integration.